experimaestro/datamaestro/README.md

 This projects aims at grouping utilities to deal with the numerous and heterogenous datasets present on the Web.
 It aims at being

-1. a reference for available resources, listing datasets and giving the possibility to search among those
+1. a reference for available resources, listing datasets
-1. a tool to automatically download and process resources
+1. a tool to automatically download and process resources (when freely available)
+1. optional integration with an experiment scheduler
+1. (planned) a tool that allows to copy data from one computer to another

-Each datasets is uniquely identified by a qualified name such as `edu.standford.glove.6b`, which is usually the inversed path to the domain name of the website associated with the dataset.
+Each datasets is uniquely identified by a qualified name such as `com.lecun.mnist`, which is usually the inversed path to the domain name of the website associated with the dataset.

-The main repository only deals with very generic processing (downloading and basic pre-processing).
+The main repository only deals with very generic processing (downloading, basic pre-processing and data types).
 Plugins can then be registered that provide access to domain specific datasets.

 ## List of repositories